dirien/k3sair-cli/README.md

 Flags:
-      --arch string               Enter the target sever os architecture (amd64 supported atm) --base string               Enter the on site proxy repository url (e.g Artifactory) --control-plane-ip string   Public IP or FQDN of an existing k3s server -h, --help                      help for join
+      --arch string               Enter the target sever os architecture (amd64 supported atm) --base string               Enter the on site proxy repository url (e.g Artifactory) --control-plane-ip string   Public ip or FQDN of an existing k3s server --control-plane-port uint   The ssh port to use (default 22) -h, --help                      help for join
-      --ip string                 Public IP or FQDN of node --mirror string             Mirrored Registry.
+      --ip string                 Public ip or FQDN of node --mirror string             Mirrored Registry.
 (Default: '')
-      --ssh-key string            The ssh key to use for remote login --sudo                      Use sudo for installation.
-(Default: true) (default true) --tls-san string            Add additional hostname or IP as a Subject Alternative Name in the TLS cert --user string               Username for SSH login (Default: root (default "root")
+      --port uint                 The ssh port to use (default 22) --ssh-key string            The ssh key to use for remote login --sudo                       Use sudo for installation.
+(Default: true) (default true) --user string               Username for SSH login (Default: root (default "root")